SymTFTs for Continuous non-Abelian Symmetries: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Fabio Apruzzi, Francesco Benini, and Christian Copetti for interesting conversations during the Nordita Program Categorical Aspects of Symmetries, which inspired this work.
-We also thank Fabio Apruzzi for interesting discussions at the 2023 Simons Collaboration on Global Categorical Symmetries Annual Meeting in November related to the projects \cite{ApruzziBedogna,DZMM}.
+We also thank Fabio Apruzzi for interesting discussions at the 2023 Simons Collaboration on Global Categorical Symmetries Annual Meeting in November related to the projects \cite{Apruzzi:2024htg,DelZotto:2024tae}.
 We especially thank Kantaro Ohmori for sharing with us his vision and insights.
+Finally, we are grateful to Greg Moore for taking the time to carefully explain to us the terminology introduced in \cite{Freed:2022qnc} --- we are honestly relieved that the authors never intended to form sandwiches out of quiches and that was just a misunderstanding.
 The work of MDZ has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 851931).
-MDZ also acknowledges support from the Simons Foundation Grant \#888984 (Simons Collaboration on Global Categorical Symmetries).
+MDZ also acknowledges support from the Simons Foundation Grant \#888984 (Simons Collaboration on Global Categorical Symmetries), as well as the Swedish Research Council (Grants No. 2022-06593 and 2023-05590).
 The work of FB is supported by the Simons Collaboration Grant on Global Categorical Symmetries.
 The work of RM is partially supported by ERC grants 772408-Stringlandscape and 787320-QBH Structure.